-A В С Е F G Н I J L М N
+А В С Е F G Н Ι J L М N

 Activities Allowed or Unallowed Allowable Costs/Cost Principles Cash Management Eligibility Equipment/ Real Property Management Matching, Level of Effort, Earmarking Period Of Performance Procurement Suspension & Debarment Program Income Reporting Subrecipient Monitoring Special Tests and Provisions

-Y Y N Y N Y N N N Y Y N
+Y Y Y Y N Y Ν N N Y Y Ν

 - a.
 Allowable activities include but are not limited to: (1) outreach, (2) orientation, (3) assessment, (4) counseling, (5) classroom training, (6) job development, (7) community service assignments, (8) payment of wages and fringe benefits, (9) training, (10) supportive services, and (11) placement in unsubsidized employment. - b.
-Costs of participating as a required partner in the American Job Centers (AJC) (formerly known as One-Stop Career Centers or by another name) Delivery System established in accordance with section 134(c) 121(b) of the Workforce Innovation and Opportunity Act (WIOA) of 2014 (P.L.
-113-128) are allowable, as long as SCSEP services and funding are provided in accordance with the Memorandum of Understanding required by WIOA and section 502(b)(1)(O) of the OAA (20 CFR Section 641.850(d)). - c.
-SCSEP funds may be used to meet a recipient's or sub-grantee's obligations under section 504 of the Rehabilitation Act of 1973, as amended, the Americans with Disabilities Act of 1990, and any other applicable federal disability nondiscrimination laws to provide accessibility for individuals with disabilities (20 CFR Section 641.850(f)).

-2. Activities Unallowed
+Costs of participating as a required partner in the American Job Centers (AJC) (formerly known as One-Stop Career Centers or by another name) Delivery System established in accordance with section 134(c) 121(b) of the Workforce Innovation and Opportunity Act (WIOA) of 2014 (Pub.
+L. No. 113-128) are allowable, as long as SCSEP services and funding are provided in accordance with the Memorandum of Understanding required by WIOA and section 502(b)(1)(O) of the OAA (20 CFR section 641.850(d)). - c.
+SCSEP funds may be used to meet a recipient's or subgrantee's obligations under section 504 of the Rehabilitation Act of 1973, as amended, the Americans with Disabilities Act of 1990, and any other applicable federal disability nondiscrimination laws to provide accessibility for individuals with disabilities (20 CFR section 641.850(f)). - 2.
+Activities Unallowed - a.
+Legal expenses for the prosecution of claims against the federal government, including appeals to an administrative law judge, are unallowable (20 CFR section 641.850(b)).

-- a.
-Legal expenses for the prosecution of claims against the federal government, including appeals to an Administrative Law Judge, are unallowable (20 CFR 641.850(b)). - b.
-In addition to the prohibition contained in 29 CFR Part 93 and 2 CFR 200.450, SCSEP funds cannot be used to pay any salaries or expenses related to any activity designed to influence legislation or appropriations pending before the U.S. Congress or any state legislature (29 CFR Section 641.850(c)) and 2 CFR 200.450.

-c.
-SCSEP funds may not be used for the purchase, construction, or renovation of any building except for the labor involved in minor remodeling of a public building to make it suitable for use for project purposes; minor repair and rehabilitation of publicly used facilities for the general benefit of the community; and minor repair and rehabilitation by participants of housing occupied by persons with low incomes who are declared eligible for such services by authorized local agencies (20 CFR Section 641.850(e)).
+- In addition to the prohibition contained in 29 CFR Part 93 and 2 CFR section 200.450, SCSEP funds cannot be used to pay any salaries or expenses related to any activity designed to influence legislation or appropriations pending before the US Congress or any state legislature (29 CFR section 641.850(c)) and 2 CFR section 200.450. - c.
+SCSEP funds may not be used for the purchase, construction, or renovation of any building except for the labor involved in minor remodeling of a public building to make it suitable for use for project purposes; minor repair and rehabilitation of publicly used facilities for the general benefit of the community; and minor repair and rehabilitation by participants of housing occupied by persons with low incomes who are declared eligible for such services by authorized local agencies (20 CFR section 641.850(e)).

-Persons 55 years or older whose family is low-income (income does not exceed the low-income standards defined in 20 CFR Section 641.507) are eligible for enrollment (20 CFR Section 641.500).
-Low-income means an income of the family which, during the preceding six months on an annualized basis or the actual income during the preceding 12 months (whichever method is more favorable to the individual) is not more than 125 percent of the poverty levels established and periodically updated by the U.S. Department of Health and Human Services (42 USC 3056p).
-The poverty guidelines are issued each year in the Federal Register and the Department of Health and Human Services maintains the poverty guidelines at (https://aspe.hhs.gov/poverty-guidelines).
-Enrollee eligibility is redetermined on an annual basis (20 CFR Section 641.505).
+Persons 55 years or older whose family is low-income (income does not exceed the low-income standards defined in 20 CFR section 641.507) are eligible for enrollment (20 CFR section 641.500).
+Low income means an income of the family which, during the preceding six months on an annualized basis or the actual income during the preceding 12 months (whichever method is more favorable to the individual) is not more than 125 percent of the poverty levels established and periodically updated by the US Department of Health and Human Services (42 USC 3056p).
+The poverty guidelines are issued each year in the Federal Register and the Department of Health and Human Services maintains the poverty guidelines at https://aspe.hhs.gov/poverty-guidelines.
+Enrollee eligibility is redetermined on an annual basis (20 CFR section 641.505).